-Welcome, I’m Jamie.
-If like me, you have been through difficult experiences in life, you may be feeling lost and alone and unsure where to turn.
-You may not feel like that the only way to manage is to keep busy and disconnect from your feelings.
 It seems to me that much of our suffering in life comes from the difficult experiences we have and how they separate us from ourselves and others and from being able to fully listen to our feelings and give them voice.
+If this has been your experience, you may feel lost, alone and unsure where to turn for help.
+Perhaps the only way it feels like you can manage is to keep busy and disconnect from your feelings.
 This was my experience growing up and through my working life, and it is only through the love and support of others that I have been able to find my way home to myself.

-So, whatever has brought you here, I can offer you a warm and safe space where you are accepted for who you are, and where your emotions can have time and space to be heard.
+Whatever has brought you here, I can offer you a space where you are accepted for who you are, and where your emotions can have time and space to be heard.
 I’m here to help you find your way back to yourself.
 I do this through listening and coming alongside you to really understand what you are going through so that you can process and work through the emotions you have been holding onto.
-I also do this using mindfulness to help you become more aware of what is going on in your experience so that you can become more aware of habits that cause unnecessary suffering.
+I also do this using mindfulness to help you become more aware of what is going on in your experience and the habits that cause unnecessary suffering.
 I see you as a whole person; body, mind, emotions and spirit.

 Training, qualifications & experience

 As well as the life experiences I bring to my practice, I have several years’ experience as a volunteer listener with Samaritans in addition to volunteering at a bereavement service for over two years.
 In addition, I have volunteered at a cancer support service.
 I am an accredited member of the Non-Religious Pastoral Support Network and volunteer with Merseycare.
 My experience prior to counselling has been in education as a teacher and leading a team of student support where I offered coaching to students and staff.
 I also have experience of community advice work with young people and consultancy work supporting health professionals.

 - Master of Arts in Clinical Counselling with Distinction (BACP Accredited) University of Chester